ChatGPT vs Bing Chat (Copilot): Which Is Better in 2026?

 ChatGPT offers extensive integrations through:

-- Third-party extensions: Tools like ChatGPT Toolbox, Zapier, and countless Chrome extensions enhance functionality
+Third-party extensions: Tools like AI Toolbox, Zapier, and countless Chrome extensions enhance functionality

 Microsoft Copilot Integrations